PhilipCRivera/PhilipCRivera.github.io/README.md

 ### Hi there 👋 Welcome to My Portfolio Page!
-I'm a UX Designer/ full stack software developer!
+I'm a UX/UI Designer & full stack Software Developer!

 <!--
 **PhilipCRivera/PhilipCRivera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.